Gravity & Light: Pattern Field Theory’s Unification

 2-D streams ⇄ 3-D alignment

 Light propagates as 2-D recursive resonance.
-Far from strong gradients the streams remain flattened in 2-D. Near sufficient gravitational gradients they lift out of the plane (3-D), which yields photon events at interaction/detection.
+Far from strong gradients the streams remain flattened in 2-D. Near sufficient gravitational gradients they lift out of the plane (3-D), which yields photon events at interaction and detection.
+This does not mean gravity creates energy; it means gravity permits 3-D coherence to manifest locally.
 Leaving those regions, streams return to the flattened 2-D state.

 Flattening / 3-D Restoration Criterion